xinthink/muzei-photos/docs/privacy.md

 ---
+title: Privacy Policy
+layout: page
 permalink: /privacy
-layout: page
 ---
-## Privacy Policy

 xinthink built the Muzei - Photos album app as an Open Source app.
 This SERVICE is provided by xinthink at no cost and is intended for use as is.